Herbie Hewett

-Herbert Tremenheere "Herbie" Hewett (25 May 1864 – 4 March 1921) was an English amateur first-class cricketer who played for Somerset, captaining the county from 1889 to 1893, as well as Oxford University and the Marylebone Cricket Club.
+Herbert Tremenheere Hewett (25 May 1864 – 4 March 1921) was an English amateur cricketer who played for Somerset, captaining the county from 1889 to 1893, as well as Oxford University and the Marylebone Cricket Club.
 A battling left-handed opening batsman, Hewett could post a large score in a short time against even the best bowlers.
 Capable of hitting the ball powerfully, he combined an excellent eye with an unorthodox style to be regarded at his peak as one of England's finest batsmen.

-Hewett was educated at Harrow School, won a Blue at Oxford in 1886 and played for Somerset from 1884.
+Hewett was educated at Harrow School, won a blue at Oxford in 1886 and played for Somerset from 1884.
 As an inconsistent middle-order batsman he made little impact during this period.
 Even so, he was appointed captain of Somerset in 1889.
 Over the next two years, his leadership and performances as an opening batsman were instrumental in the county regaining first-class status and admission to the County Championship in 1891.
 He remained Somerset captain for a further three seasons, usually opening the batting with Lionel Palairet.
 In 1892, they shared a partnership of 346 for the first wicket, of which Hewett scored 201.
 The stand remains the county's highest first-wicket partnership.
 In that season, Hewett made 1,405 runs at an average of more than 35, and was named as one of the "Five Batsmen of the Year" by Wisden.
-England did not play any Test matches at home in 1892, or else Hewett would probably have won a Test cap; instead his highest accolade was being selected to play for the Gentlemen against the Players at Lord's in 1894.
+His highest accolade was being selected to play for the Gentlemen against the Players at Lord's in 1894.
 A disagreement over whether play should take place on a sodden pitch in the match against the Australians in 1893 led to Hewett's departure from Somerset at the end of that season.

 He played first-class cricket for three more years, during which time he scored centuries against both Oxford and Cambridge Universities, appearing for a variety of amateur and representative sides.
 Having been selected to captain an "England XI" at Scarborough in 1895, Hewett was involved in another incident caused by a wet pitch.
 Feeling insulted by shouts of derision from the crowd, he left the match at lunch-time on the first day.
-He made only one further first-class appearance: playing for the Marylebone Cricket Club against Oxford University in 1896.
-Hewett practised as a barrister, having been called to the Bar at the Inner Temple.
+Hewett made only one further first-class appearance: playing for the Marylebone Cricket Club against Oxford University in 1896.
+Hewett practised as a barrister, having been called to the bar at the Inner Temple.